stephenobi720/stephenobi720/README.md

 - 👋 Hi, I’m @stephenobi720
 - 👀 I’m interested in coding, game development
-- 🌱 I’m currently learning ...
-Python
+- 🌱 I’m currently learning software engineering at ALX
 - 💞️ I’m looking to collaborate on ...
 Anything related to coding
 - 📫 How to reach me ...
 Stephenobi457@gmail.com